-What Are Some Of The Short-Term Side Effects Of Ritalin?
+What Are Some Of The Short-Term Side Effects?

 Depression, weight loss and damage to the blood vessels are some of the long-term side effects of Ritalin.
 Long-term Ritalin use can also cause high blood pressure, which can lead to a heart attack or stroke.
 Dangerous side effects are more likely to occur if this medication is not taken as directed.